simnalamburt/macos-totp-cli/README.md

   temp        Get a TOTP code from a secret without saving it to the keychain

 Flags:
-  -h, --help      help for ./totp
+  -h, --help      help for totp
-  -v, --version   version for ./totp
+  -v, --version   version for totp

 Use "totp [command] --help" for more information about a command.